Kuala Terengganu: Ethnicity and religion

-In the 19th century, Thomas John Newbold, an English soldier working for the East India Company, estimated the population of Kuala Terengganu to be around 15,000 to 20,000 Malays with 600 Chinese, but it was presumably an overestimation.
+In the 19th century, Thomas John Newbold, an English soldier working for the East India Company, estimated the population of Kuala Terengganu to be around 15,000 to 20,000 Malays with 600 Chinese, but this was presumably an overestimation.
 There were few brick buildings in the town.
 The principal brick buildings were a mosque and a custom house.
 Most of the houses were made of wood and thatch.
 The Chinese settlement in Kuala Terengganu, Kampung Cina, had become an old and established settlement.
 Most of the houses and shops in Kampung Cina were made of stone and brick.
-There were also a considerable number of Arabs and their descendant in Kuala Terengganu.
+There were also a considerable number of Arabs and their descendants in Kuala Terengganu.

 According to The Malaysian Census 2010, Kuala Terengganu has a population of 406,317.
 The city population mainly consists of Malays with a population of 319,813.
-Chinese residents are the second biggest ethnic (11,617).
+Chinese residents are the second biggest ethnic group (11,617).
 Other residents include non-Malaysian citizens (4,326), other Bumiputras (643), Indians (867) and others (287).
-The same census shows that the population of Kuala Terengganu by religion is 96.9% Muslim, 2.5% Buddhist, 0.2% Hindu, 0.2% Christian, and 0.2% follower of other religions, Sikhs or non-religious.
+The same census shows that the population of Kuala Terengganu by religion is 96.9% Muslim, 2.5% Buddhist, 0.2% Hindu, 0.2% Christian, and 0.2% follower of other religions, Sikhs, or non-religious.
 All Malays are Muslim.
-The Chinese of Kuala Terengganu are made up of Hokkien and they practised either Buddhism, Taoism or Christianity.
+The Chinese of Kuala Terengganu are made up of Hokkien speakers and they practise Buddhism, Taoism, Islam or Christianity.
 A small number of Hindus and Sikhs also exist.
-By 2020, the total population for the entire area under Kuala Terengganu City Council jurisdiction had risen to around 426,500 people.
+By 2020, the total population for the entire area under Kuala Terengganu City Council jurisdiction had risen to around 375,424 people.